 I don’t know what to say about my fiction writing.
-I am trying NaNoWriMo again this year.
-I have won this challenge three other years, and belonged for about six years.
+I have won the NaNoWriMo challenge four years, and belonged for about eight years.

 I can’t post my writing on site because then it is published.
 However as I get older that is less important to me.
 Excerpts usually are not as much of a problem.

 One thing that would be useful to me is to build a reference source for working on NaNo, such as the writing sprints and helpful tips that I might forget year to year.

 Fiction is a distant form of story telling, with lovable characters, problems to solve, a goal to reach and difficulty in reaching that goal.
 The writer enjoys the process of writing.
 The difference between story telling and fiction is one of structure and point of view.
 The story is written by and for the author, fiction is written for an audience.

 To write a novel all you need is a character with a passionate desire.
 This year my character is a homeless young man who wants to get his old job back in the Technical Industry.
 Robots have made his original work obsolete.
 He encounters many problems in his effort to re-gain his job.